scynett/scynett-microfrontend/README.md

 ng serve --port=4202
 ```

-### Configure your Angular Cli App to be loaded by single spa
+### Configure your Angular-Cli App to be loaded by single spa
 ```js
 // microapps/<app-name>/src/main.ts